-Pupils from 125 Frisian primary schools give their robot a place on the stage in De Harmonie theater for the opening act: doing a dance together.
-Afterwards, main guest astronaut André Kuipers opens his story: ,,Which one of you is afraid of robots?
+Pupils from 125 Frisian elementary schools will give their robots a place on the stage in theater De Harmonie for the opening act: doing a dance together.
+Afterwards, chief guest astronaut André Kuipers opens his story: ’’Who among you is afraid of robots?
 Not me!''.

 For a story of the Dutch astronaut, the children are, strangely enough, quite easy to 'peel free' from the techno playground.
 Playing with robots, 3D pens and high-tech electronics is fun, but that's not what they came for alone. ,,Andre Kuipers is walking there!'', a number of children cheer.
 After a fascinating story about his space journey, in which Kuipers shows with impressive videos what daily life is like on board a space station, the children of CBS De Bron from Dokkum are impressed. ,,He is cool and interesting.''
 What André Kuipers succeeds in, their teacher cannot: keep a room full of children fascinated for more than an hour. ,,But André Kuipers has an interesting story!''